 (see at the end of this article the four Essene Gospels translated and published by Edward Szekeley and the website www.essene.com) where you can also find them).

 Jesus was not born in Bethlehem and was not the son of a poor carpenter but the son of a man who was the head of the Davidic line – known as ‘the true vine’ descending from King David.
 The title ‘Joseph of Arimathea’ was an honorary dynastic title, connected with his direct descent from King David and held by the second son in this dynastic family.
 It was held by Jesus’ father and after his death by Jesus’ brother, James the Just who became leader of the Nazarenes (the name of the group of followers that Jesus led).
 Jesus’ father was a prosperous and experienced trader in copper and tin and travelled widely over the Mediterranean area and as far east as Kashmir and to the flourishing port of Narbonne in France, as well as Glastonbury in Somerset.

 In his teenage years, Jesus may have been sent to India to study in the great Buddhist universities there, returning in AD 25.
 Here he would have been taught methods of meditation and healing. (source: Barry Page, The Historical Jesus Found) Alternatively, he may have been sent to other Essene communities in Egypt for the same purpose.

 Jesus began his ministry in AD 29.
-The group of disciples and followers of Jesus were called Nazarenes who derived their teaching and practices from the Essenes at Qumrâm.
+The group of disciples and followers of Jesus were called Nazarenes and they derived their teaching and practices from the Essenes at Qumrâm.

 Jesus called his apostles ‘Fishers of Men’.
 Much later, in the Grail Legends, the keepers of the Grail were called “The Fisher Kings”. http://www.annebaring.com/anbar54_grail.html#grail_3